1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the right

 In the rest of this section, we prove the hardness part of Theorem~\ref{thm:main1}.
-To that end, fix $\H$ and suppose it contains no directed cycles of length at most 3.
-If we consider the edge relation of $\H$, we see that it is irreflexive (since $\H$ has no loops) and antisymmetric (since $\H$ has no cycles of length 2).
-Unfortunately it is not transitive --- nonetheless we will see the edge relation as a kind of weak order relation, and we will prove that it is ``transitive enough'' for our purposes.\footnotemark~Thus write $<$ for the edge relation of $\H$ (keeping in mind that $<$ is not in general transitive), and define $\leq, >, \geq$ in the obvious way.
+We note that this proof can be seen as a generalisation of the proof of hardness of $\PCSP(\inn{1}{3}, \HT_3)$ from~\cite{Barto21:stacs}, where $\T_k$ is a directed tournament on $k$ vertices.\footnote{$\HT_3$ is denoted by $\T_1$ in~\cite{Barto21:stacs}.} To that end, fix $\G$ and suppose it contains no directed cycles of length at most 3.
+If we consider the edge relation of $\G$, we see that it is irreflexive (since $\G$ has no loops) and antisymmetric (since $\G$ has no directed cycles of length 2).
+Unfortunately it is not transitive --- nonetheless we will see the edge relation as a kind of weak order relation, and we will prove that it is ``transitive enough'' for our purposes.
+Thus, write $<$ for the edge relation of $\G$ (keeping in mind that $<$ is not in general transitive), and define $\leq, >, \geq$ in the obvious way.
 Write $x \conn y$ if $x = y$ or $x < y$ or $x > y$.
-Observe also that $\inn{1}{3} \to \HG$ for any $\G$ with at least one edge.
-Thus, it is sufficient to prove that $\PCSP(\inn{1}{3}, \HH)$ is \NP-hard for any $\H$ as fixed above.
-Thus take $\HG = \inn{1}{3}$ throughout.